Osteopath for Sciatic Nerve Pain

 Osteopath for Sciatica: Symptoms, Causes & Treatment Options

 Are you searching for an osteopath for sciatica to help relieve nerve pain in your lower back, leg, or foot?
-In this article, we explore sciatica symptoms, causes, diagnosis, and treatment options, plus how osteopathy can support your recovery.
+This article explores sciatica symptoms, causes, diagnosis, and treatment options, plus how osteopathy can support your recovery.

 Osteopath for Sciatic Nerve Pain

 Lumbar radiculopathy, or the more commonly used term of ‘sciatica’, refers to the symptoms of pain, tingling and numbness.
-These arise from nerve root compression or irritation of the sciatic nerve (NICE 2020).
+These arise from nerve root compression or sciatic nerve irritation (NICE 2020).
 You will experience pain in the buttock, back of the leg and/or feet of one side.
 Do you suffer from a sciatica nerve problem?

 Sciatica symptoms are:

 Shooting, burning or stabbing pains typically occur in the buttocks, the back of the thigh, leg and/or foot, depending on where the sciatic nerve is compressed or irritated.
 Moreover, depending on the severity, you can always experience pain occasionally.
 Tingling, such as pins & needles, and numbness are commonly felt in the back of the leg.
-Feeling of weakness, and you may experience difficulty walking.
+You may experience a feeling of weakness, and you may experience difficulty walking.

 Sciatica Pain is Typically Worse